IQSS/dataverse/doc/sphinx-guides/source/api/index.rst

 API Guide
 =========

-We encourage anyone interested in building tools to interoperate with the Dataverse to utilize our
+We encourage anyone interested in building tools to interoperate with the Dataverse to utilize our APIs.
+Some API calls do not require authentication.
+Calls that require authentication require the user's API key.
+That key can be passed either via an extra query parameter, ``key``, as in ``ENPOINT?key=API_KEY``, or via the HTTP header ``X-Dataverse-key``.
+Note that while the header option normally requires more work on client side, it is considered safer, as the API key is not logged in the server access logs.
-APIs.
-In 4.0, we require to get a token, by simply registering for a Dataverse account, before using our APIs (We are considering making some of the APIs completely public in the future - no token required - if you use it only a few times).

 Rather than using a production installation of Dataverse, API users are welcome to use http://demo.dataverse.org for testing.